Prince Edward, Duke of Edinburgh: Theatre and television

 After leaving military service, Edward opted to pursue a career in entertainment.
-He commissioned the 1986 musical Cricket from Andrew Lloyd Webber and Tim Rice, for his mother's 60th birthday celebration, which led to a job offer at Lloyd Webber's Really Useful Theatre Company, where he worked as a production assistant on musicals such as The Phantom of the Opera, Starlight Express, and Cats.
-While there he met actress Ruthie Henshall, whom he dated for three years.
+He commissioned the 1986 musical Cricket from Andrew Lloyd Webber and Tim Rice for his mother's 60th birthday celebration, which led to a job offer at Lloyd Webber's Really Useful Theatre Company.
+There, he worked as a production assistant on musicals including The Phantom of the Opera, Starlight Express, and Cats.
+During this period, he met actress Ruthie Henshall, whom he dated for five years.

-Edward's first foray into television production was the programme The Grand Knockout Tournament, informally known as It's a Royal Knockout, on 15 June 1987, in which four teams sponsored by him, his siblings Anne and Andrew, and Andrew's wife Sarah competed for charity.
-The programme was criticised by the media and the public, and it was later reported that the Queen was not in favour of the event, with her courtiers having advised against it.
-The programme raised over £1,500,000 for its selected charities.
+Edward's first foray into television production was The Grand Knockout Tournament, informally known as It's a Royal Knockout, broadcast on 15 June 1987.
+Four teams sponsored by Edward, his siblings Anne and Andrew, and Andrew's then wife, Sarah, competed for charity.
+The programme attracted criticism from the media and the public, and it was later reported that the Queen had not been in favour of the event, with her courtiers having advised against it.
+The broadcast nonetheless raised over £1,500,000 for its selected charities.

 Ardent Productions

 In 1993, Edward founded the television production company Ardent Productions.
-Ardent was involved in production of a number of documentaries and dramas.
-But Edward has been accused in the media of using his royal connections for financial gain.
-Industry insiders have referred to Ardent as "a sad joke" with a perceived lack of professionalism in its operations.
-Andy Beckett, writing in The Guardian, opined that "to watch Ardent's few dozen hours of broadcast output is to enter a strange kingdom where every man in Britain still wears a tie, where pieces to camera are done in cricket jumpers, where people clasp their hands behind their backs like guardsmen.
+Ardent produced a number of documentaries and dramas, but Edward was accused in the media of using his royal connections for financial gain.
+Industry insiders described the company as "a sad joke" citing a perceived lack of professionalism in its operations.
+Andy Beckett, writing in The Guardian, remarked that "to watch Ardent's few dozen hours of broadcast output is to enter a strange kingdom where every man in Britain still wears a tie, where pieces to camera are done in cricket jumpers, where people clasp their hands behind their backs like guardsmen.
 Commercial breaks are filled with army recruiting advertisements".

-Ardent's productions were better received in the United States and a documentary Edward made about his great-uncle Edward VIII (the late Duke of Windsor) in 1996 sold well worldwide.
-Nonetheless, the company reported losses every year it operated, with the exception of one when Edward did not draw a salary.
-An Ardent two-man film crew later allegedly invaded the privacy of Edward's nephew, Prince William, in September 2001, when he was studying at the University of St Andrews, which went against industry guidelines regarding the privacy of members of the royal family; William's father (Edward's elder brother Charles) was reportedly angered by the incident.
-In March 2002, Edward announced that he would step down as production director and joint managing director of Ardent to concentrate on his public duties and to support the Queen during her Golden Jubilee year.
+Ardent's productions were better received in the United States, and a documentary Edward made in 1996 about his great-uncle Edward VIII (the Duke of Windsor) sold well internationally.
+Nonetheless, the company reported losses every year it operated, except for one year in which Edward did not draw a salary.
+In September 2001, an Ardent two‑man film crew allegedly invaded the privacy of Edward's nephew, Prince William, while he was studying at the University of St Andrews, in breach of industry guidelines concerning the privacy of members of the royal family.
+William’s father, Edward's elder brother Charles, was reportedly angered by the incident.

+In March 2002, Edward announced that he would step down as production director and joint managing director of Ardent to focus on his public duties and support the Queen during her Golden Jubilee year.
 Ardent Productions was voluntarily dissolved in June 2009, with assets reduced to just £40.